parsontodd/leadership-README/README.md

    * Related, if you give me some supporting evidence (data!) and make a rational case, I can typically get behind most solutions but because I don't always trust my intuition, I may struggle to challenge you in unfamiliar domains.
  * Being vulnerable
    * I'm working on being more open and vulnerable in an effort to make Work Todd and Outside-of-Work Todd one in the same.

+# Quotes and quips
+  * Be grateful but never satisfied.
+  * Help people find their intersection of passion and value delivery.
+  * Nothing is someone else's problem.